Summary

 - appointing or removing a director or secretary;

-- addition or removal of an ultimate holding company;
+- adding or removing an ultimate holding company;

-- changes to the members of the company; or
+- changing the members of the company; or

-ASIC must be updated on any changes to the above details within 28 days.
+ASIC must be updated on changes to any of the above details within 28 days from the effective date of the change.
 Failure to notify ASIC may result in the following late fees:

-- lodgement or payment up to one month late— $96 late fee; or
+- lodgement or payment up to one month late, which equals a $96 late fee; or

-- lodgement or payment over one month late— $401 late fee.
+- lodgement or payment over one month late, which equals a $401 late fee.

 - Board/Shareholder approval: Depending on the change, it may require approval from the board of directors or shareholders at a properly convened meeting.